Kiev, Ukraine is one of those places you can't help but fall in love with. You don't know until you know, you know?

 Big Mama, officially known as the Rodina Mat and the Motherland Monument, is a landmark and important part of Kiev.
 She represents some pivotal parts of Ukraine's history.
 You can't miss the statue (it's HUGE!) and will see it from multiple places throughout the city.
 Make sure you take time and go see the statue up close.

-Read this post for detailed directions (and more about the statue).
+- Directions: This post has detailed directions (and more about the statue).

 Address: Zapecherna St, Kyiv, Ukraine, 02000